 - 1. Ensure staffing, equipment and apparatus are available 24/7/365 to adequately respond to fires in residential and commercial properties. - 2.
-Pre-plan response through CAD dispatch to provide the appropriate amount and type of apparatus dispatched to fires have the appropriate fire flow capabilities on the first alarm. - 3.
-Pre-fire plan all commercial buildings and have available on scene. - 4.
+Pre-plan response through CAD dispatch to provide the appropriate amount and type of apparatus dispatched to fires have the appropriate fire flow capabilities on the first alarm.

+- 3. Pre-fire plan all commercial buildings and have available on scene. - 4.
 Maintain appropriate mutual and automatic aid agreements to handle escalating incidents. - 5.
-Provide a District rescue response on all structure fires for the treatment and transport of injured members. - 6.
 Maintain an elevated master stream response to commercial fires either through auto aid or District owned.